 “I wasn’t having a great time living up to the hetero-normative masculinity standard to get the straight male work,” Porter said.
 “So I wasn’t really working in film and television.
 And it was just frustrating, you know?
 It was just frustrating to sort of feel ignored and feel dismissed, and dismissed for even the flamboyant things.”

-In February, Porter wall a long, flowing ball gown to the Oscars, and in June, he donned a red and pink jacket with a train similar to that of a wedding gown.
+In February, Porter wore a long, flowing ball gown to the Oscars, and in June, he donned a red and pink jacket with a train similar to that of a wedding gown.
 The garment was stated to have been made, in part, from the curtains used in the Broadway musical “Kinky Boots.”

 “Hunties, the Tony Awards just got gayer!”
 Porter wrote on Instagram.
 “Thank you to @kinkybootsbway and @scenerybags for hooking me up with this curtain. #pride #broadway.”